 I love mashed potatoes, but my blood sugar doesn’t.
-For many people, potatoes raise blood sugar a lot, and while they are good and have some nutrition benefits, they are nothing compared to this nutrition sub: cauliflower!
+For many people, potatoes raise blood sugar a lot, and while they are tasty and have some nutrition benefits, they are nothing compared to this nutrition sub: cauliflower!

-This mashed “fauxtatoes” recipe is a great ide dish for Thanksgiving or other holidays, or even just for a family dinner.
+This mashed “fauxtatoes” recipe is a great side dish for Thanksgiving or other holidays, or even just for a family dinner.